 When the kidneys start to shut down, they can no longer filter out phosphorus efficiently.
-High concentrations of phosphorus in the blood lead to even faster declination of kidney function.
-The ideal phosphorus content of a diet for cats with kidney disease is no more than 0.5% on a dry matter basis.
+High concentrations of phosphorus in the blood lead to an even faster decline in kidney function.
+Therapeutic diets for cats with kidney disease ideal dietary phosphorus content for cats with kidney disease typically contain no more than 0.5% phosphorus on a dry matter basis.

 High sodium intake can increase your cat’s blood pressure and may worsen kidney damage.
 This being the case, most therapeutic diets for kidney disease are low in sodium.
 Martha G. Cline, DVM, ACVN, notes that the sodium content of the typical renal diet for cats with kidney disease ranges from 0.5 to 1 gram per 1,000 kcal.

 It’s also important to ensure that your cat gets plenty of moisture.
 Cats with kidney disease often experience an increase in urination which may lead to dehydration.
 A high-moisture diet supports hydration, especially for cats who don’t drink a lot of water on their own.